(Last updated on August 5, 2024.)

 Source/Target

 Import MusicXML New imports a musicXML format file(*.musicxml).
-The score is rendered with the default template(default settings) and then, Part dialog will be shown for you to set part values such as a notation style, font, and font sizes.
+The score is rendered with the default settings and then, the Part dialog will be shown for you to set part values such as a notation style, font, and font sizes.

 Import MusicXML Imitate imports a musicXML format file(*.musicxml).
 The score is rendered with the template of the active score (currently open score, which can be a template file or any other JapoScore file).

-The updated score will appear in a new tab (score name is old score name plus “_updated”).
+The updated score will appear in a new tab (score name is old score name plus “_update”).

 You can also use drag-and-drop operation to import.
 If there is no score on the screen, it acts as an Import New Command, otherwise it acts as an Import Imitate Command.